 REGINALD CUDLIPP (1910-2005)

 By 1953, the Cudlipp brothers were editing three newspapers which together were read by half the UK population.
-Percy at the Daily Herald (today’s Sun), Reg at the News of the World and Hugh at the Sunday Pictorial (today’s Sunday Mirror) had climbed to the top of the greasiest pole of all from the backstreets of north Butetown.
+Percy at the Daily Herald (today’s Sun), Reg at the News of the World and Hugh at the Sunday Pictorial (today’s Sunday Mirror) had climbed to the top of the greasiest pole of all.
+Their upwardly-mobile parents moved from the backstreets of north Butetown, firstly to Arabella Street in Roath where Percy and Reg first saw the light of day, then to slightly posher Lisvane Street in Maendy where Hugh was born, but it was always a struggle to make ends meet.
 Cerebral Percy, urbane Reg and mercurial Hugh all gave up on their native city early in their careers, lured by the glamour and excitement of Fleet Street, but the close-knit Cardiff of their youth deeply influenced their progressive, social-reforming politics.
 Hugh, in particular, became a giant of 20th century popular journalism.
 He and Reg lived long enough to see the transformation of their papers into shrill, manipulative rags, apologists for the powerful and persecutors of the weak.

 ROALD DAHL (1916-1990)